 If you live in Flanders, you can find a list of towns where the off-peak hours apply from 9 pm to 6 am on the website of Fluvius.

 DSOs ORES and REW also published the timetables for peak and off-peak hours on their respective websites.

 Unfortunately, it is not possible enjoy a time period other than the one established by your DSO.
 Remember, therefore, to stick to it by setting your devices to valid off-peak hours.

 Note that bank holidays that fall on a weekday are not considered off-peak hours but as peak hours.
 However, when they are at weekends, off-peak rates are valid.

 Are you interested in the option of peak/off-peak hourly rates?
 Then you need an overview of the kWh price that may be charged to you!
 There’s no secret to getting a good deal: you need to know and compare the electricity prices of several suppliers.
+Here are some examples:

-Given that changing meter typically costs between 270 and 400 euros, this is not a decision to be taken lightly, especially since distribution costs are also higher with a day/night meter than with a standard meter.
+Given that changing meter can typically costs between 88 and 400 euros (outside of premiums and free replacement programs), this is not a decision to be taken lightly, especially since distribution costs are also higher with a day/night meter than with a standard meter.
 So, it is important to first calculate the return on investment before taking the plunge.

 In Belgium, there now exist “dynamic” contracts.
 With these, you pay a price per hour for your electricity according to the prices on the wholesale market.
 The cheaper time periods generally coincide with the off-peak hours of the dual rate.